Designations Congruent with Things: Chapter 23

 “Yes you do, you badass little liar.”

-“I—” Mako says.
-“On that day, I—“ she stops.
+“I—” Mako begins.
+“On that day, I—” She stops.

 She stops speaking and Newt is smart enough not to say anything.

 “You let me be sad,” she continues.
-“Do you know that’s what I told him.
-When he asked me why I spent so much time with you.
+“Do you know that’s what I told him?
+When he asked me why I spent so much time with you?
 I was thirteen.”

 “Yeah,” Mako whispers back.
-“Remember when we watched Blue Planet twelve times in a row.
-Eight episodes, twelve times.
+“Remember when we watched Blue Planet twelve times in a row?
+Eight episodes, twelve times?
 In the lab.
 An hour a night.
 For ninety-six nights?”

 “It’s burned into my brain, actually,” Newt replies.
-“If I slowly lose touch with reality and die, it’ll be one of the last things to go.”
+“If I lose touch with reality and die, it’ll be one of the last things to go.”

-Not actually meant to be, his brain says.
+Not meant to be, his brain says.

 “Er, yeah,” Newt replies.